 Anthony Macri entered the picture on Lap 34.
 He took third from Abreu and started to chase down Wagner.
 Zeb Wise shredded a tire on Lap 36, which set up a restart and allowed Macri to dive under Wagner and take second.
 Before the lap could be scored, Wise’s wing panel blew apart and negated the pass.

-Wagner didn’t let it happen again.
+Wagner wasn’t going to let it happen again.
 He guarded against Macri’s move in Turns 1 and 2 and set sail after Dewease and a huge first-place check.

 “When you have a guy like Lance Dewease running the bottom in front of you, and you are running for $54,000, the only thing you can do is keep the car underneath you and keep your foot smooth,” Wagner said, “But you have to push as hard as you can.